datanav/docs/technical/tidsbanken-tripletex.rst

      - address.addressLine1
      - "string"
    * - Aktiv
-     - department.id (Dependant on having wd:Q29415466 in  )
+     - department.id (Dependant on having wd:Q29415466 in  Dependant on having wd:Q29415492 in  )
      - N/A
    * - Aktiv
      - sesam_employment_status